 The World Health Organization [WHO] has declared that the emotional health of humanity is declining, that cases of depression, nervous anxiety and psychosomatic disorders are on the rise, and that family doctors should look for signs in a patient, which would indicate the need for counseling.

 In a society where going to the gym for physical fitness training and work-outs is considered as the “in-thing” to do, it is sad to see mental and emotional fitness and training are not accorded the same status.

-There is also an invisible stigma attached to counselling; as a matter of fact, general practitioners hesitate to refer cases for personal counselling fearing that their patients may take offence.
+There is also an invisible stigma attached to counseling; as a matter of fact, general practitioners hesitate to refer cases for personal counseling fearing that their patients may take offense.
 Denial of the need for therapy only compounds the problem, for if there is anything worse than having a problem, it is denying that you have one.

-Timely intervention through counselling can avert many a disaster.
-Besides the removal of the stigma of counselling and correct referrals by family, friends and family doctors, what is required is creating an awareness of the vital need for counselling, and the knowledge of the availability of such help.
-Those who need intervention and counselling should not only be encouraged to reach out for help, but should also be applauded for the decision of taking active steps for bettering their life.
+Timely intervention through counseling can avert many a disaster.
+Besides the removal of the stigma of counseling and correct referrals by family, friends and family doctors, what is required is creating an awareness of the vital need for counseling, and the knowledge of the availability of such help.
+Those who need intervention and counseling should not only be encouraged to reach out for help, but should also be applauded for the decision of taking active steps for bettering their life.

-India has just about 3,000 counsellors and the actual requirement for counsellors is apparently enormous.
-But, the fact is – there are several misconceptions about the nature and intention of counselling and therapy.
+India has just about 3,000 counselors and the actual requirement for counselors is apparently enormous.
+But, the fact is – there are several misconceptions about the nature and intention of counseling and therapy.
 Many people believe that the purpose of therapy is to talk about their problems, rather than devising active means of solving these problems.
 It is not talk that is important, but action.